What is an Ophthalmologist?

 She attended medical school at the UT Health Science Center in San Antonio and completed her internship at the University of North Carolina Hospitals at Chapel Hill.
 Dr. Vendal spent her residency at Penn State University, and in 2004 was accepted to Harvard Medical School’s prestigious Massachusetts Eye and Ear Infirmary for subspecialty training in Glaucoma treatment.
 Throughout her professional career, her #1 priority has been her patients, and she strives to make their experience a positive one.

 Dr. Natalie Stanciu is a Board-Certified physician and surgeon and Diplomate of the American Board of Ophthalmology.
-She specializes in orbital tumors and trauma, oculoplastic surgery, and diseases of the optic nerve/optic neuritis.
-Dr. Stanciu’s surgical specialties include orbital tumors, Thyroid Eye Disease, orbital trauma, and soft tissue trauma, oculoplastic surgery (including eyelid malpositions, reconstruction, and tumors; tear drainage system and BOTOX for facial spasms and cosmetic treatment), Idiopathic Intracranial Hypertension, and giant cell arteritis.
+She specializes in orbital tumors and trauma, and oculoplastic surgery.
+Dr. Stanciu’s surgical specialties include orbital tumors, Thyroid Eye Disease, orbital trauma, and soft tissue trauma, oculoplastic surgery (including eyelid malpositions, reconstruction, and tumors; tear drainage system and BOTOX for facial spasms and cosmetic treatment).

 She attended college at Cornell University where she received her B.A. in Policy Analysis and Management.
 She went on to attend medical school at the University of Miami’s Miller School of Medicine.
 She then traveled to Miami to complete her internship in medicine at Jackson Memorial Hospital.

-Dr. Stanciu remained in Miami and completed her three-year residency in ophthalmology along with a one-year neuro-ophthalmology fellowship at Bascom Palmer Eye Institute.
+Dr. Stanciu remained in Miami and completed her three-year residency in ophthalmology.
 She came to Austin in 2011 to complete a two-year ASOPRS-accredited fellowship in oculoplastic and reconstructive surgery at TOC Eye and Face.